Q: How do I receive the payout of my ticket sales through the Fringe site?

-Basically, there's no "application" process; anyone who can find a venue, within our geography, to stage their work during the dates of the festival can register and be part of the festival.
+Basically, there's no "application" process; anyone can participate, either from home or in a Fringe venue.
 Our website acts as a conduit for producers to connect and make deals with participating venues.

 It's full of helpful info about producing at the Fringe.

 I'd strongly recommend this playlist of Town Halls & Workshops from the last couple of seasons on FringeTV; they're a great step-by-step on producing at Fringe: